ruby-hyperloop/ruby-hyperloop.io/docs/05-reusable-components.md

 ## Mixins and Inheritance

-Ruby has a rich set of mechanisms enabling code reuse, and React.rb is intended to be a team player in your Ruby application.
+Ruby has a rich set of mechanisms enabling code reuse, and Reactrb is intended to be a team player in your Ruby application.
 Components can be subclassed, and they can include (or mixin) other modules.
 You can also create a component by including `React::Component` which allows a class to inherit from some other non-react class, and then mixin the React DSL.

 ```ruby